Earned media and the power of brand

 INSIGHT: We recently attended the inaugural ShortTermRentalz Summit, here are our thoughts and key takeaways from the day.

-Pillow Talk#8 – Distribution addiction, the long stay, the inevitability of failure and the problem with hoteliers
+Distribution addiction, the long stay, the inevitability of failure and much more

 PILLOW TALK: A regular newsletter where Abode Worldwide’s founder and CEO, Jessica Gillingham shares musings, learnings and insight about the pioneering lodging technology brands and operators transforming the way we work, rest and play.